yongliu20/DreamLight/README.md

 <span id="1"></span>

+We have provided DreamLight based on both FLUX and SD1.5.
+Genreally, the FLUX version performs better and is recommended.
 If you find any bugs due to carelessness on our part in organizing the code, feel free to contact us and point that!

 ### Installation
   Our code is implemented with PyTorch 2.4.1 and CUDA 12.4 by default.